 From the success of the first game in 2013, to the long-awaited sequel of 2020, The Last of Us has continued to deliver award-winning and record-breaking titles that are held as jewels in the Naughty Dog crown.

-In terms of where The Last of Us Part 3 could take the story next [spoilers ahead], there are plenty of avenues we can go down.
+In terms of where The Last of Us Part 3 could take the story next, there are plenty of avenues we can go down.
 The second game might've waved goodbye to Joel Miller in shocking style, however, it went on to split the action between Ellie and Abby.

 After deciding to spare Abby in one of Part II's most maligned twists, Ellie returned to her farmhouse to find her partner (Dina) and adopted son (JJ) were gone.
 We were left to imagine where the pair had run to, as a defeated Ellie tried to play her iconic guitar with two fingers.
 We're guessing any form of Part 3 would follow an isolated and alone Ellie looking for her former friends or a new group of survivors.

-Let's also remember there's the HBO series of the same name on the way.
-Just like Game of Thrones overtook its source material, there's a chance Craig Mazin's The Last of Us could do the same - if it gets more than one season.
+Let's also remember there's the ongoing HBO series of the same name.
+Just like Game of Thrones overtook its source material, there's a chance Craig Mazin's The Last of Us could do the same.

 With Part 3 expected to take a long time to develop, the live-action series could tear through the source material in no time and take the story even further than the games.